 The primary purpose of the notice is a key consideration in determining the design, contents and coverage of notices.
-These considerations in turn have a bearing on the cost benefit trade-off derived as a result of implementation of the draft rule.
+These considerations in turn have a bearing on the cost benefit trade-off derived as a result of implementation of the final rule.

-The primary purpose may be considered to be relatively narrow, in terms of informing consumers of a price change in advance of that change, fulfilling consumers right to know in advance and alleviating the risk of 'bill shock'.
+The primary purpose may be considered to be relatively narrow, in terms of informing consumers of a price change in advance of that change, fulfilling consumers right to know in advance the price they are paying.
 Alternatively, the primary purpose may be considered to include broader objectives including consumer engagement and participation in the market, in particular with regards to consumer action to switch between different retail plans and save money.